raminguyen/LLMP2/README.md

 We would like thanks to:

 - Daniel Haehn helped us build the foundation for this research and advised us to integrate the latest technology into our paper.
-- Kenichi Maeda and Masha Geshvadi, helped us to write and review multiple scripts and build up our paper together.
+- Kenichi Maeda and Masha Geshvadi helped us write and review multiple scripts and build up our paper together.

+We also have learned from this code, ranging from #programming, #datavisualization #imageprocessing, #machinelearning #computergraphic, and applied those to our study.
+Most importantly, We all contributed to this CS460 - Computer Graphics project,here at the University of Massachusetts Boston.
+Here's the link to the course website: [CS460.org](https://cs460.org/).